azugfr/functions-customer-reviews/doc/00 - Provision resources and Reset/README.md

 3. Type `i` and enter a small unique value .
 This will be used for all asset names (cognitive services, storage accounts, web app and service plan, CosmosDB) so make sure it's unique, only use lower case characters, type between 4 - 8 alpahnumerical characters.

-    > **yourunique2135** will likely not work as another one will probably already used this one.
+    > **yourunique2135** will likely not work as another one will probably have been taken by another user.
 I did.

     ![parameters.json empty value](Images/parameters-json-after.png)